cameron/squirt/README.md

 ### Update: Squirt is now covered by an Apache license!

-Apologies to those PRs that got hosed by decoupling squirt.io from the bookmarklet source&mdashresubmit and I'll be happy to engage.
+Apologies to those PRs that got hosed by decoupling squirt.io from the bookmarklet source--resubmit and I'll be happy to engage.

 # Squirt